creemama/run-non-root/README.md

-                          instead of using a colon-separated list; if a directory does not exist, run-non-root attempts to create it; run-non-root ignores this option if you are already running as a non-root user.
+                          instead of using a colon-separated list; if a directory does not exist, run-non-root attempts to create it; run-non-root ignores this option if you are already running as a non-root user; unlike -c this option is recursive.
   -q, --quiet             Do not output "Running ( COMMAND ) as USER_INFO ..."
                           or warnings; this option does not silence --debug output.